 What To Do If Your RV Converter Is OK, But The Batteries Still Aren’t Charging

-If all the tests confirm your converter is in good order, and you still have a problem charging your batteries, the issue lies on the circuit between the converter and the battery bank – or with the battery bank itself.
+If all the tests confirm your converter is in good order, and you still have a problem charging your batteries, the issue lies in the circuit between the converter and the battery bank – or the battery bank itself.

-- Check the wiring is in good order.
+- Ensure the wiring is in good order.

 Check Your Battery

-If everything in the circuit from the AC power right up to the battery is fine, the fault must be with the battery itself.
+If everything along the circuit, from the AC power to the battery, is fine, the fault must be with the battery itself.

-To check your batteries, first of all, isolate the battery.
+To check your battery, first of all, isolate it.

 RV Converter Troubleshooting

-In reality, if your converter is bad, it’s easier and more cost-effective to simply replace it with a new one.
+If your converter is bad, replacing it’s often easier and more cost-effective than trying to repair it.

-Geekery Alert – How To Check the Resistors and Circuit Board on the RV Converter
+Geekery Alert – How To Check tAn RV Converter’s Resistors & Circuit Board

-If you are sure that the problem is with the converter and know a thing or two about electrics and electronics, you might want to delve a bit deeper before buying a new converter.
+If you’re sure that the problem is with the converter and know a thing or two about electrics and electronics, you might want to delve a bit deeper before buying a new converter.

 The converter’s resistors, diodes, capacitors, or circuit board could be the cause of your troubles.